andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 ### Toolchain

 The first step is toolchain.
 For this tutorial, I will use a very basic set of the toolchain.
-I already have downloaded the latest NDK from the official website, added ANDROID_NDK environment variable, and I'm ready to create toolchain:
+I already have downloaded the [latest NDK](https://developer.android.com/ndk/downloads/index.html) (r14b) from the official website, added `ANDROID_NDK` environment variable, and I'm ready to create toolchain:

 ~~~bash
 $ANDROID_NDK/build/tools/make_standalone_toolchain.py --arch arm --api 21 --unified-headers --install-dir ./toolchain